saiarevinth/RAS-Radiology-Assistance-System/README.md

 3. Update frontend components
 4. Re-run `db.create_all()` (dev) if schema changed

+## Contributors

+* **Shree Charan Kannan** – Machine Learning model design, data preprocessing, evaluation, and experimentation
+* **Sai Arevinth Raaj** – Frontend development, backend development, and database integration
+* **Yaazhini** – Data preprocessing and Generative AI fine-tuning
+* **Vishnu A** – Frontend development and UI design

+## Machine Learning Development

+* Machine learning model training, notebooks, and experiments were developed externally by **Shree Charan Kannan**
+* Trained models were exported and integrated into the backend using model files and/or APIs

-## Security
+## Disclaimer

-- Role-based access control and session cookies
-- Input validation and sanitization
-- Secure file upload handling
-- CORS for development
+* This system is intended **only for educational and research purposes**
+* Always follow standard medical protocols and consult **qualified medical professionals** for patient diagnosis and care

 ---

-## Contributors:
-Shree Charan Kannan - Machine Learning model Design, Data Preprocessing, Evaluation & Experimentation Sai Arevinth Raaj - Frontend, Backend Development and Database Connection Yaazhini - Data Preprocessing & Gen AI Fine Tuning Vishnu A - Frontend Development & UI

-## ML Work Developed Externally
-– Model training notebooks and experiments were developed by Shree Charan – Integrated into backend via exported model files / APIs

-Note: This system is for educational and research purposes.
-Always follow medical protocols and consult qualified professionals for patient care.